 - Enter the federal taxable income you calculated in Step 1 on line 1 of Form M1.

 - Divide the amount you owe by four to get each payment.
-If you choose to pay the entire amount at one time, your payment is due April 15.
+If you choose to pay the entire amount at one time, your payment is due April 15 of the current year.

 You may need to adjust your estimated payment amounts if your income, deductions, exemptions, or credits change during the year, or if there are tax law changes.

 When are Estimated Tax Payments Due?

 For most people, estimated tax payments are due four times a year:

 |Jan.
 1 through March 31